Deriving volume density profiles of filaments from observed surface densities: Conclusions

 For non-convolved model profiles, the method achieves high accuracy across a wide range of slopes and extents, and remains robust to moderate noise levels.
 The most significant limitation is the strong dependence on angular resolution -- a fundamental limitation for all such methods.
 Accurate parameter recovery requires very high resolvedness for shallow slopes and moderate resolvedness for steeper slopes.
 At lower resolvedness, systematic errors become severe, with slopes being particularly affected.
 Contrary to the traditional assumption, filaments with shallow slopes remain effectively unresolved even when their measured width $H$ is much larger than the beam size.
 This has important implications for the interpretation of existing observations, particularly from \emph{Herschel}.

-The Plummer function is fundamentally inconsistent with the finite nature of filamentary structures and yields systematically overestimated slopes, particularly at low resolvedness.
+The Plummer function cannot reproduce the steep decline of $\Sigma(r)$ to zero at the outer boundary expected for filaments modeled as structures of finite extent, and yields systematically overestimated slopes, particularly at low $\mathcal{R}$.
 Computing median profiles along entire filaments obscures boundary effects and loses information about spatial variations in filament properties.

 Accurate deconvolution of observed profiles requires a priori knowledge of the true parameters, creating a fundamental circular problem.
 The only robust solution is to obtain observations with sufficiently high angular resolution.
-We recommend prioritizing the highest possible angular resolution, interpreting parameters from marginally resolved filaments with caution, dividing long filaments into short segments to preserve spatial variations, and reporting the resolvedness along with derived parameters.
+We recommend prioritizing the highest possible angular resolution, interpreting parameters from filaments with $\mathcal{R}\lesssim 10$ with caution, dividing long filaments into short segments to preserve spatial variations, and reporting the resolvedness along with derived parameters.

 Our results highlight the critical need for higher angular resolution observations to enable reliable characterization of the physical structure of filamentary clouds in star-forming regions.
 The systematic biases we have identified suggest that some previously reported filament properties may require reinterpretation.